Law School Loan Repayment Assistance Program (LRAP)

-- By April 22, graduates apply for LRAP assistance for the 2013 funding year
+- By late May, graduates apply for LRAP assistance for the current funding year.

-Awards are structured as loans, and upon the recipient showing completion of a year of qualified public interest employment, LRAP loans are forgiven.
-This method is designed to avoid recipient tax liability as described in Revenue Ruling 2008-34; although, you should verify your individual tax situation with a tax advisor.
+Awards are structured as loans, and upon the recipient showing completion of a year of qualified public interest employment, LRAP loans are forgiven without repayment.
+This method is designed to avoid recipient tax liability as described in Revenue Ruling 2008-34; however, you should verify your individual tax situation with a tax advisor.

 - Forgiveness Application (fillable pdf)